Skip to content

 • The background of the shield comprises a wavy field in blue and white symbolising the associations of the borough with water.

-• The book of learning superimposed on this wavy field symbolises the educational institutions in the borough which now include the London Metropolitan University, City and Islington College and City University.
+• The book of learning superimposed on this wavy field symbolises the educational institutions in the borough which now include the London Metropolitan University, Capital City College and City University.

 • The Maltese Cross refers to the Order of St John of Jerusalem.